Lipschitz functions with prescribed blowups at many points: Introduction

 \subsection{On the structure of the paper}

-The proof of Theorem \ref{main} is split in Section \ref{s3} for the point (I) and Section \ref{s5}, for point (II).
-In Section \ref{s6} we provide an example of a measure $\mu$ for which every blowup of a Lipschitz function is the sum of a linear function on $V(\mu,x)$ and a Lipschitz function on its orthogonal, at $\mu$-a.e. point $x$, in order to justify the choice of the class $C(\mu,\cdot)$ appearing in point (II) of Theorem \ref{main}.
+The proof of Theorem \ref{main} is split in Section \ref{s3} for statement (I) and Section \ref{s5}, for statement (II).
+In Section \ref{s6} we provide an example of a measure $\mu$ for which every blowup of a Lipschitz function is the sum of a linear function on $V(\mu,x)$ and a Lipschitz function on its orthogonal, at $\mu$-a.e. point $x$, in order to justify the choice of the class $C(\mu,\cdot)$ appearing in statement (II) of Theorem \ref{main}.
 Finally, in Section \ref{s4}, we prove Theorem \ref{main1}.